wkillerud/some-sass/README.md

 ### Code actions

+#### Rename Symbol

+Rename a variable, function or mixin across the entire workspace.
+Rright click a symbol and choose Rename Symbol, or hit `F2` to start renaming.

+If you use prefixes with `@forward` the prefix _will not_ be changed – only the base variable name.

 #### Extract

 Available when you have an active selection.
 Pick between extracting to a variable, function or mixin.